shadow-light/sellingjesus.org/src/articles/biblical-funding.md

 When we give offerings at church, who are we giving them to?
 Practically speaking we are giving them to a legal entity (a local church) which then pools what is "offered" to pay for rent, wages, and other expenses.
 But the fact we use the term "offering" and not just "donation" should remind us that there is a spiritual dimension going on, even if the secular world cannot see it.

-In [_The Command to Freely Give_](/articles/freely-give), it was established that:
+In my article [_The Command to Freely Give_](/articles/freely-give), it is established that:
  1. Jesus commanded free giving in the context of ministry
  2. Paul endorsed financial support for ministry, not commerce
- 3. Paul modelled free giving himself
+ 3. Paul modeled free giving himself

 We'll now consider how supporting ministry works at a spiritual level to better understand the importance of the free giving ethic.